reselbob/IMBOB/README.md

 ![Project Graph](docs/images/basic-graph.png "Project Graph")

+The project code shows readers how to implement a GraphQL schema that includes typedefs, resolvers and subscriptions.
+The API published by this projects supports [Queries and Mutations](https://graphql.org/learn/queries/).
+Also, the project supports event messaging by way of a subscription server that gets invoked as part of the overall server startup.

 ## Basic Data Types

 There are data structures used to create various GraphQL object types.
 These data structures are